0x1D-1983/RESTvsGRPC/README.md

 ```

 ## Benchmark
-In a new Terminal, navigate to the folder GrpcAPI and
+In a new Terminal, navigate to the folder RESTvsGRPC and
 ```
 dotnet build -c Release
 dotnet run -c Release